Summit County - Local Rules of Court

 The Judge does not submit advance questionnaires to the jurors.
 However, at the beginning of voir dire the Judge does inquire of the jurors their basic information, including employment status and prior jury experience.
 As it is noted in the Case Management Order, parties must submit proposed jury instructions to the Court in advance via email to the Judicial Attorney, Lisa Nemes: firstname.lastname@example.org

 Although Judge McCarty's Courtroom has limited technological capabilities, some arrangements can be made to have equipment brought in to the Courtroom.
-Please contact the Judicial Assistant, Shay Christopher (330) 643-5011, or the Bailiff, Joan Arshinkoff (330) 643-5013, to make arrangements.
+Please contact the Judicial Assistant, Amanda Bridenstine (330) 643-5013, or the Bailiff, Shay Christopher (330) 643-5011, to make arrangements.